gateschema/gateschema-js/docs/api.md

 ```

 #### `enum(definition: {[label: string]: number})`
-Expect the input value to be one of the defined values
+Expect the input to be one of the defined values

 Example
 ```js